-X-Men: Days of Future Past (2014) is a monumental cinematic masterpiece directed by Bryan Singer.
-It serves as the ultimate crossover event, seamlessly bridging the original trilogy cast with the younger prequel actors.
-To prevent a dystopian future where humanity and mutantkind are systematically hunted to extinction by adaptive robot Sentinels, Wolverine’s consciousness is sent back in time to 1973.
-His mission is to unite a broken Charles Xavier and a radicalized Magneto to stop a pivotal political assassination.
+*X-Men: Days of Future Past* (2014) is a landmark cinematic masterpiece directed by Bryan Singer.
+It's a true crossover, seamlessly connecting the original trilogy's cast with the younger actors from the prequel.
+To stop a dystopian future where humans and mutants are systematically hunted to extinction by adaptive robot Sentinels, Wolverine's consciousness is sent back to 1973.
+His mission is to unite the exhausted Charles Xavier and the radicalized Magneto to prevent a crucial political assassination.

 Deep-Dive Plot Analysis & Lore Breakdown